shirkattack/RADRAG/README.md

 ## Monthly Updates

-Every month, we commit to:
+Every month, this repo commits to:

 Provide RAG and Agent-based through notebooks or scripts complete with explanations, use cases, and examples to facilitate understanding and experimentation.

+More scripts and notebooks will be available soon!

+## Get Involved

+Reach out if you are interested in contributing your own enhancements or scripts to enrich this repository.

 ## License